flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

     - Set ALT RPTG to ON

 - Check COM frequency
-    - Tip: set the second frequency to the Departure frequency to be able to quickly change after takeoff
+    - Tip: set the standby frequency of `COM 1` to the Departure frequency to be able to quickly change after takeoff

 - Check ECAM - no blue writing should be visible for these: